MohanadOdema/EnergyShield/Documentation/README.md

 ```
 > **WARNING:** if the above command produces no output, then Carla is not running, and this repeatability artifact **WILL NOT WORK**.
 >
-> **FIX:** Double check that you have installed the correct NVIDIA drivers on the host (see Section 1).
-Then restart the container using the following sequence of commands:
+> **FIX:** Double check that your host system meets the requirements in Section 1, especially the NVIDIA driver requirements (incorrect NVIDIA drivers are usually what prevents Carla from starting).
+If your system meets these requirements, then try restarting the container using the following sequence of commands:
 > ```Bash
 > # <<< CONTAINER COMMANDS >>>
 > # Exit from the container if it's still running: